How to Eat Pizza Like an Italian

 The Only Thing Italians Consider ‘Pizza’

 When we sat down I asked Dario what we should order and he said, “There’s really only one thing to order.
-Pizza margherita – it’s the only thing we really consider pizza.”
+Pizza Margherita – it’s the only thing we really consider pizza.”
 He went on to talk about how the ‘less is more’ theory allowed you to simply taste the homemade sauce and enjoy the taste of the crispy crust.
-We decided to take Dario’s advice and we ordered 4 margherita pizzas.
+We decided to take Dario’s advice and we ordered 4 Margherita pizzas.

-Me and my margherita pie…the one and only…
+Me and my Margherita pie…the one and only…

 How to Eat Pizza Like a Local

-The pizza was divine, and the sauce was perfect.
+The pizza was divine, and the tomato sauce was perfect.
 It tasted as if they went out and picked the tomatoes 5 minutes earlier and put them on my pie.

 Now you know the best place to eat pizza in Naples AND you can look like a local eating it!
 Go forth and eat!